techCarpenter/brianjdevries.com/src/about.md

 Ultimately, my love of technology and learning led me to the land of programming, which is now what I do full-time.

-All of this is to say, my whole life has been learning new things.
+My whole life has been learning new things.
 I continue to learn new things and hope to inspire others to continue learning as well.
+But in all things, I strive to honor Jesus and praise Him for the gifts he has given me to share with others.